Hospitality

 Westmont Hospitality Group

-Westmont Hospitality Group owns and runs more than 1,000 hotels, partnering with major brands such as Hilton, Hyatt and Marriott on a variety of hotel assets.
+WHG has operated more than 1,100 hotels (whg.com), partnering with major brands such as Hilton, Hyatt and Marriott on a variety of hotel assets.
+As of 2025, it operates over 500 hotels ranging from 2 to 5 stars.

 In July 2022, Westmont Hospitality Group and investment firm Angelo Gordon made a combined investment in Room Mate, a group of boutique hotels with locations around the world.